MeMTn/CarND-Capstone/README.md

 ![waypoint updater block](./final-project-ros-graph-v2.png)

+Note to the reviewer:

+Dear Sir, it would appear to the MagnumAI team, that in the simulator loop, sometimes the drive mode has to be switched to the manual.
+We have noticed that occasionally our simulated car has problems starting on the first traffic light.
+Unfortunately, the car needs manual drive through the traffic lights: 3 to 5.
+The last three traffic light sets (6-8) should be passed as expected (obeying traffic regulations).

+The reason for our problem, we suspect, is overfitting of our GAN network prediction model, which we will resolve when repeating the training for the real world Udacity train loop.

 In the following, each of these Components/nodes will be explained in more details.

 ### Perception - the Traffic light detector